MafiaCoconut/whisper-hailo-8l-fastapi/README.md

     HAILO_VERSION="HAILO8L" # This value can be only "HAILO8L" or "HAILO8"
     ```

-2. In file hailo_whisper_pipeline you need to comment out `line 11`
+2. In file app/application/pipelines/hailo_whisper_pipeline you need to comment out `line 11`
     ```
     from hailo_platform import (HEF, VDevice, HailoSchedulingAlgorithm, FormatType)
     ```